jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 1. Organise in self-similar manner
    Image: Seeds of Life gather to form a Flower of Life, which we call a lotus - or locus - of life, and it becomes the focus of your life.
 Each cluster will eventually connect to every other.
 In the meantime, we continue to plant the seeds which grow into trees, for within the flowers is a structure called the Tree of Life.
 This structure is a key that opens at least one portal.
 2. Only purpose of the tree like structure of the n/w is to disseminate information amongst the nodes.
 It will collect and collate this information, so that we can draw a map of the body that we are part of.
-3. Smallest unit is “affinity group” organised with an _abba_ or and _imma_ or both.
+3. Smallest unit is "affinity group" organised with an _abba_ or and _imma_ or both.
    Each affinity group clusters around a sacred center, like an honeycomb

 ---